rudeshko/traderev-coding-challenge/README.md

 npm start
 ```

-You can acces the application from one of the URLs provided by the command above:
+You can access the application from one of the URLs provided by the command above:
 e.g. `http://127.0.0.1:8080`